RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-- Present the name of the individual or group author as well as the Instagram handle (beginning with the @ sign) in square parentheses, followed by a period.
+- Present the name of the individual or group author as well as the Instagram handle (beginning with the @ sign) in square brackets, followed by a period.
 - Provide the year, month, and day of post in parentheses.
 - Provide the first 20 words of the caption as the title in italics.
-- Include a description of the post (e.g., “[Photo],” “[Video]”) in square parentheses after the title.
+- Include a description of the post (e.g., “[Photo],” “[Video]”) in square brackets after the title.
 - List Instagram as the site name in the source element and then provide the URL of the post.
 - The reference list format used for Instagram is also used for X (Twitter) and TikTok.